alkhimey/LatticeAnimals/Readme.md

 Life is short and waiting for results is a useless waste of it, so here are some tips that can speed the counting a bit.
 Some of these are already in the code.

-- [V] Use good compiler flags.
+[x] Use good compiler flags.

-- [V] Precalculate anything you can (for example neighbor of each cell are calculated in `LatticeAnimal` constructor)
+[x] Precalculate anything you can (for example neighbor of each cell are calculated in `LatticeAnimal` constructor)

-- [ ] Determine the best `n0` depending on the number of available clients.
+[ ] Determine the best `n0` depending on the number of available clients.

-- [ ] Redelemeier algorithm can be implemented without recursion!
+[ ] Redelemeier algorithm can be implemented without recursion!

-- [V] Use iterative approach to determine whether a lattice animal is inside a class (not implemented for strongly convex yet)
+[x] Use iterative approach to determine whether a lattice animal is inside a class (not implemented for strongly convex yet)

-- [V] Make sure values are passed by reference and there is no implicit copy constructor invocation in the recursive call of the Redelemeier implementation.
+[x] Make sure values are passed by reference and there is no implicit copy constructor invocation in the recursive call of the Redelemeier implementation.

 ### Lattice animal classes